Knee Surgery & Rehabilitation

 - Articular cartilage damage in the patellofemoral joint

 The goals of surgery are to correct any malalignment issues, balance soft tissues, and reconstruct torn or deficient ligaments (especially the MPFL).
-Many different types of operations have been described in the medical literature for extensor mechanism malalignment.
-The decision of which procedure to perform is based on the number and extent of anatomic problems that exist.
+Many different types of operations are available for extensor mechanism malalignment.
 This is where the physical examination and either CT or MRI determine important factors such as the Q angle, patellar translation (glide or movement) and tilt, lower limb rotational alignment (femoral anteversion and external tibial torsion), shape of the trochlear groove, the tibial tubercle-trochlear groove (TT-TG) distance, and patellar height (to diagnose a high riding patella [patella alta]; positive J sign).
 Some of the common operative procedures include:

 - Lateral release